lesterhan/romanwebnet-gatsby/src/pages/recipes/egg-fried-rice.md

 When it's done poorly I will still eat the whole dang thing doesn't matter.
 It's an easy and satisfying comfort food that goes with any meal of the day.

 There are many variants of this dish, feel free to switch it up.
-I don't have precise measurements but here's a video of me making it and eating it: https://www.youtube.com/watch?v=jn2r8DQwCLI
+I don't have precise measurements but here's a <a href="https://www.youtube.com/watch?v=jn2r8DQwCLI" target="_blank">video</a> of me making it and eating it.

 _by Lester Han, guest contributer_